MicrosoftDocs/Viva/Viva/connections/create-multilingual-dashboard.md

 >[!NOTE]
 > - Anyone in your organization's [Active Directory](/azure/active-directory/fundamentals/active-directory-whatis) can be assigned as a translator.
 People assigned as translators will not automatically be given appropriate permissions.
-When someone without edit permissions to a site tries to access the site, they will be directed to a web page where they can request access.
+When someone without edit permissions to the Dashboard tries to access the site, they will be directed to a web page where they can request access.
-> - You can add or remove languages from your site at any time by going back to this page.
+> - You can add or remove languages from your Dashboard at any time by going back to this settings page.
-> - The default language of a site is set to the language chosen when the site is created.
-However, when English is among the supported languages, English is treated as the preferred language if the user's preferred language is not supported by the site.
+> - The default language of a Dashboard is set to the language chosen when the Dashboard is created.
+However, when English is among the supported languages, English is treated as the preferred language if the user's preferred language is not supported by the Dashboard.
 This is a known issue.

 ## Step 4: Create Dashboards in specific languages